 Equality Now helps women at risk of abuse, or currently suffering harm, by shining a spotlight on what some deem “acceptable” violence perpetrated against women in different societies.
 Too often brutal acts are dismissed as merely cultural in nature, or a situation best left for families, rather than letting the world pry them open to public debate or legislation.
 Marrying off young female children, violence against wives, FGM, and honor killings are some examples.

 By establishing a global network with offices in London, Nairobi, and New York, as well as working with numerous like-minded partners in “nearly every country in the world,” Equality Now is tackling hard issues like human sex trafficking and discriminatory laws against women that are too often accepted (if even only tacitly) as tolerable cultural norms.

-Some of the weapons this virtuous organization has in its arsenal include organizing petitions letters--in mass--(giving women equal legal rights in countries like Jordan and Lebanon, for example), aiding the administration of Solidarity for African Women’s Rights (SOAWR), funding and promoting global and regional campaigns to remove legal discrimination clauses against women, supporting legal cases that help protect women and children from sexual abuse, and advocating for specific actions in support of women around the planet, from enforcing sexual violence laws in Brazil to preventing FMG in Europe and North America.
+Some of the weapons this virtuous organization has in its arsenal include organizing petitions letters—in mass—giving women equal legal rights in countries like Jordan and Lebanon, aiding the administration of Solidarity for African Women’s Rights (SOAWR), funding and promoting global and regional campaigns to remove legal discrimination clauses against women, supporting legal cases that help protect women and children from sexual abuse, and advocating for specific actions in support of women around the planet, from enforcing sexual violence laws in Brazil to preventing FMG in Europe and North America.